Patent2net/P2N/README.md

 -----

 Patent2Net is elaborated and maintained (on a free base) by a small international team of professors and researchers.
-Patent2Net is a "free" package, dedicated to :
+Patent2Net is a free package, dedicated to :

 * Augment the use of patent information in academic, nano and small firms, developing countries (all those without pay mode access)
 * learn, study and practice how to collect, treat and communicate "textual bibliographic information", and automation process